Beliavsky/Fortran-code-on-GitHub/README.md

 [turbogap](https://github.com/mcaroba/turbogap): efficiently and accurately builds many-body atomic descriptors and carry out other related computations employed in machine-learning approaches to atomistic modeling, such as to run molecular dynamics simulations, by mcaroba

+[VASPBERRY](https://github.com/Infant83/VASPBERRY): Berry curvature and Chern number calculations with the output (WAVECAR) of VASP code, by Hyun-Jung Kim.
+VASPBERRY is written for the post-processing purpose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction information.

 [VicsekSimulation](https://github.com/santinoacco/VicsekSimulation): Fortran & Python based simulation of a self-propelled particles system

 [WannierTools](https://github.com/quanshengwu/wannier_tools): package for novel topological materials, by QuanSheng Wu et al.